Simple Whitney towers, half-gropes and the Arf invariant of a knot: Introduction

 \begin{lem} A properly immersed connected surface in a simply connected 4--manifold admitting an order 2 Whitney tower admits an order $n$ simple Whitney tower for all $n$.

 \end{lem}

-The connectivity condition on the properly immersed surface in Lemma~\ref{w-tower-lem} is crucial.
-For instance, in the setting of {\em link} concordance, the first non-vanishing Milnor invariants of length $n+1$ give obstructions to building a Whitney tower of order $n$ on a collection of immersed disks in the 4--ball bounded by the link components in $S^3$ (\cite{ST2}).
+The connectivity conditions in Lemma~\ref{w-tower-lem} are crucial.
+For instance (as explained in \cite{ST2}), in the setting of {\em link} concordance, a first non-vanishing term of Vassiliev degree $n$ in the tree part of the Kontsevich integral is an obstruction to building a Whitney tower of order $n$ on a collection of immersed disks in the 4--ball bounded by the link components in $S^3$, and the above mentioned higher order Whitney tower intersection obstruction is conjectured to be (highly) non-trivial for connected surfaces in \emph{non}-simply connected 4-manifolds.